 I am delighted to share with you the 2019 results.

-Isabella Bradford has been selected for the highest accolade of the SACE, The Governor of South Australia Commendation Excellence Award for Meritorious Achievement which recognises overall excellence in the SACE.
-The Governor of South Australia will present Isabella’s award on the stage as part of the formal SACE Merit Ceremony on 5 February 2019.
+Victoria Moularadellis has been selected for the highest accolade of the SACE, The Governor of South Australia Commendation Excellence Award for outstanding academic achievement, including the development of one or more of the SACE capabilities.
+The Governor of South Australia will present Victoria’s award on the stage as part of the formal SACE Merit Ceremony on 4 February 2020.

 These are wonderful results and our students can be justifiably proud as can their teachers.